 If you take part in a focus group, you and all other participants will be asked to keep what was discussed confidential.

-The research team will treat everything said in the interviews as confidential and anonymous.
+The research team will treat everything discussed in the interviews as confidential and anonymous.
 This means you will not be identified to anyone outside the research team or (if applicable) the focus group, and we will not tell anyone what you say, except in the few specific circumstances described below.